 Welcome to my site!
 Here’s a little (well maybe a lot) about me.

-While I have a passion for teaching public education, in the past several years, I knew that I wanted something more.
+While I have a passion for education, in the past several years, I knew that I wanted something more.
 That’s when I decided to go back to school to become a Holistic Nutrition Consultant.
 I finished the Nutrition Consultant program through Bauman College in April of 2016.
 But let me back up just a little and explain how I became interested in nutrition in the first place.

 In my junior year of high school, for my anatomy and physiology class, we went to the morgue.
 And while it was a cool experience, I left thinking, “those human muscles, look a whole lot like the meat I’m eating”.
 For the next eight years, I was a lacto-ovo-pesco vegetarian.
 Mind you, I was a carb-aholic vegetarian.
 This was not the healthiest time of my life.
 I’m not saying that there aren’t healthy vegetarians out there, but I wouldn’t place myself among them.
 I really didn’t miss meat much at all.
 I even worked at Outback Steakhouse for one year during my years as a vegetarian.

 Around year seven of vegetarianism, I started craving of all things, pepperoni.
 In my head, I thought, “what?!?! is going on!!
 I didn’t really even like pepperoni pizza before becoming a vegetarian.
 It took me a full year before telling anyone that I was craving pepperoni (I was one of those sorta preachy vegetarians, you know, animal cruelty, CAFOs, etc.).
-My then boyfriend, Jim, and I were on a date at a swanky pizza place and he had pepperoni pizza.
+My then boyfriend (now husband), Jim, and I were on a date at a swanky pizza place and he had pepperoni pizza.
 I told him, “I really want some pepperoni”.
 He was shocked and tried to convince me otherwise saying things like, “You won’t be able to wear you vegetarian t-shirts anymore!”
 But in the end I caved and had a half a slice of pepperoni.
 I can only describe the experience as the heavens above opening up and raining down delicious pork upon my tastebuds [insert inappropriate joke here].
 I keep saying things like, “it’s so delicious and so spicy!”.
 There was no turning back for me.
 My friend Travis calls pepperoni my gateway meat.
 He is totally correct.

 After that, it was slow going back into the meat world, but I embraced it fully and so did my friends and family.
 During my best friend Sarah’s, bachelorette party weekend in Napa, we went to Whole Foods to buy a wonderful assortment of beef jerky because that was the other meat I had been craving since reentering the meat eating world.
 Friends even called me their “meat-eating vegetarian friend”.
 HA!